 European Parliamentary elections.

-The reference in (j) to “payments for non-contractual overtime” relates to non-contractual hours worked in excess of the standard full-time working week for the employee in that employment.
+The reference in (j) to ‘payments for non-contractual overtime’ relates to non-contractual hours worked in excess of the standard full-time working week for the employee in that employment.
 Such hours will be non-pensionable.
 However, hours worked in excess of contracted hours up to the hours of the standard full-time working week for the employee in that employment will be pensionable, as will contractual overtime worked in excess of the standard full-time working week for the employee in that employment.

 Supplements paid in recognition of contribution rate differences